espocrm/documentation/docs/user-guide/reports.md

 ![Grid list grouped](https://raw.githubusercontent.com/espocrm/documentation/master/docs/_static/images/user-guide/reports/grid-list-1.png)

 There is the ability to specify custom [complex expressions](complex-expressions.md) for columns.
-The complex expression is translated into SQL statement.
+The complex expression is translated into an SQL statement.

 ### Order by